YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Related Work

 \section{Related Work}

-Papadopoulos \etal in~\cite{imcRTB2017} set out to explore the cost advertisers pay to deliver an ad to the user in the waterfall standard and RTB auctions.
-In addition, they studied how the personal data can affect the pricing dynamics.
+In~\cite{imcRTB2017}, authors explore the cost advertisers pay to deliver an ad to the user in RTB auctions and how the personal data can affect this cost.
 The authors proposed a methodology to compute the total cost paid for the user even when advertisers hide the charged prices.
 Finally, they evaluated their methodology by using data from a large number of volunteering users.
-According to their findings advertisers, paid a total of around 25 CPM to deliver ads to the average user across a year.
-In~\cite{lukasz2014selling-privacy-auction}, Olejnik et al. followed a similar approach.
-They detected RTB notification URLs and extracted the value of the auctioned advertisement.
+They find that advertisers paid a total of around 25 CPM to deliver ads to the average user across a year.
+In~\cite{papadopoulos2018cost}, authors use the same methodology to measure the costs of digital advertising on both the user's and the advertiser's side in an attempt to compare how fairly these costs are distributed between the two.
+In particular, they compare the cost advertisers pay in RTB with the costs imposed on the dataplan, the battery efficiency and the privacy of the specific user.
+In~\cite{lukasz2014selling-privacy-auction}, authors detected RTB notification URLs and extracted the value of the auctioned ad.
 They made an extensive study on the RTB ecosystem and estimated the value of user's private data based on the cleartext price notification URLs.
-They found that the average price of an ad is in the range of 0.0001\$-0.004\$, depending on the user and the ad campaign.
+They found that the average price of an ad is 0.0001\$-0.004\$, depending on the user and ad campaign.

 In~\cite{followTheMoney}, authors use a dataset of users' HTTP traces and provide rough estimates of the relative value of users by leveraging the suggested bid amounts for the visited websites, based on categories provided by the Google AdWords.
-FDTV~\cite{fdvt} is a tool to inform users in real-time about the monetary value of the personal information associated to their Facebook activity.
-Although similar to ours in objective, our approach is more general since it applies to all RTB-based advertising whereas the methodology of~\cite{fdvt} is obtaining prices from the Facebook AdPlanner and thus is relevant only for Facebook advertising.
-In a follow up work~\cite{FDVT2} , the same group investigated if Facebook complies with the recent GDPR.
-They concluded that Facebook labels 73\% EU users with sensitive interests and they estimated that a malicious third-party could unveil the identity of Facebook users that have been assigned a sensitive interest at a cost as low as EUR 0.015 per user.
+FDTV~\cite{gonzalez2017fdvt} is a tool to inform users in real-time about the monetary value of the personal information associated to their Facebook activity.
+Contrary to our work, FDVT is obtaining prices from the Facebook AdPlanner and thus is relevant only for Facebook advertising.
+In \cite{CSync}, authors used a heuristic-based mechanism to detect information exchanged between advertisers through CS.
+They concluded that 97\% of the users are exposed to CS at least once and ad-related entities participate in more than 75\% of the overall synchronizations.
+In~\cite{Papadopoulos:2018:ECM:3193111.3193117} authors demonstrated how this technique may leak user's cookie IDs and browsing history to a snooping ISP even when user uses TLS and secure VPN services.